dgerabagi/aiascent-dev/prompt.md

   - **Description:** A guide on setting up the aiascent.dev project with Git and GitHub, including the essential workflow for using Git alongside the Data Curation Environment (DCE).
   - **Tags:** git, github, version control, workflow, setup, dce

+### A29. aiascent.dev - GitHub Public Repository Guide

+  - **Description:** Provides guidance on the benefits, risks, and best practices for making a GitHub repository public, including how to audit for sensitive information.
+  - **Tags:** git, github, version control, security, best practices, open source
 </file_artifact>

 <file path="src/Artifacts/A1-Project-Vision-and-Goals.md">